-- Thieves can only steal one item at a time (or sometimes multiple copies of a single type of item), no matter how many the enemy is carrying.
+- Thieves can only steal one item at a time (or sometimes multiple copies of a single item), no matter how many the enemy is actually carrying.

 - Combined with Organ Drops, Thieves may steal "items" that should logically cause death with its removal, or somehow the enemy may drop an extra copy of something it should only have one (like a skull).

 - Sometimes you can steal the bad guy himself.
 Not that he (or it) will disappear or stop fighting or anything.